-6.3 ESTABLISHING THE ACCOUNTING FACILITY IN A NON-MTM ENVIRONMENT
+6.3 ESTABLISHING THE ACCOUNTING FACILITY IN A NON-MULTI-TERMINAL MONITOR (MTM) ENVIRONMENT

 Systems operating in a non-MTM environment can also collect and report accounting data through the use of a dummy accounting task.
-The OS must be generated (at sysgen) with accounting support enabled.
+The operating system must be generated (at sysgen) with accounting support enabled.

-A dummy task, which performs the data collection duties of the ; accounting facility, is then loaded and started using the following command sequence:
+A dummy task, which performs the data collection duties of the accounting facility, is then loaded and started using the following command sequence: